-- There are many more live action Disney movies featuring dogs in lead roles than housecats in lead roles.
-There are four live action movies with a cat or cats in lead roles, The Three Lives of Thomasina, That Darn Cat! and its 1997 remake, and The Cat from Outer Space.
+- There are many more live-action Disney movies featuring dogs in lead roles than housecats in lead roles.
+There are four movies with a cat or cats in lead roles: The Three Lives of Thomasina, That Darn Cat! and its 1997 remake, and The Cat from Outer Space.

-- 1993's Homeward Bound: The Incredible Journey and the previous 1963 based on the same book have the three animals as equally important, but it has two dogs and one cat.
+- 1993's Homeward Bound: The Incredible Journey and the previous 1963 film based on the same book have the three lead animals as equally important, but they're two dogs and one cat.